Entanglement transition in unitary system-bath dynamics: Abstract

 \section{Abstract}

 The evolution of a system coupled to baths is commonly described by a master equation that, in the long-time limit, yields a steady-state density matrix.
-However, when the same evolution is unraveled into quantum trajectories, it is possible to observe a transition in the scaling of entanglement within the system as the system–bath coupling increases— a phenomenon that is invisible in the trajectory-averaged reduced density matrix of the system.
-Here, we go beyond the paradigm of trajectories from master equations and explore whether a qualitatively analogous entanglement-scaling transition emerges in the unitary evolution of the combined system–bath setup.
+However, when the same evolution is unraveled into quantum trajectories, it is possible to observe a transition in the scaling of entanglement within the system as the system–bath coupling increases — a phenomenon that is invisible in the trajectory-averaged reduced density matrix of the system.
+Here, we go beyond the paradigm of trajectories from master equations and explore whether a qualitatively analogous entanglement-scaling transition emerges in a single unitary evolution of the combined system–bath setup, without monitoring the dynamics of the system.
 We investigate the scaling of entanglement in a unitary quantum setup composed of a $2$D lattice of free fermions, where each site is coupled to a fermionic bath.
-Varying the system–bath coupling reveals a transition from logarithmic-law to area-law scaling, visible in the logarithmic fermionic negativity, mutual information, and also in the correlations.
+As the system–bath coupling increases, the logarithmic fermionic negativity reveals an entanglement transition from logarithmic-law to area-law scaling.
 This occurs while the system's steady-state properties are trivial, highlighting that the signatures of these different scalings are within the bath-bath correlations.
+Evidence of the transition is also found in the mutual information and the correlations of the full system–bath setup, suggesting that the entanglement transition is underpinned by a change in the spatial structure of quantum information.

 \textit{Introduction ---} Open quantum systems are central to quantum information science and underpin the development of quantum technologies.
 In a myriad of experimentally relevant scenarios, such systems are accurately modeled by the Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) equation ~\cite{Lindblad1976, GoriniSudarshan1976} (see~\cite{Manzano2020, StefaniniMarino2025} for a pedagogical introduction).
 In a many-body setting, furthermore, new collective phenomena appear due to the interplay between the unitary evolution of the system and its interaction with the external environment.
 Widely studied examples of this sort are, just to mention a few of them, dissipative phase transitions, many-body state preparation, exotic states of matter in driven-dissipative systems, and dissipatively engineered topological properties~\cite{Daley2014, FazioSchiro2025}.